 A fire at Chevron Corp.
-(CVX)’s Richmond oil refinery in California pushed gasoline prices higher today as it disrupted fuel output at the state’s third-largest crude- processing plant.
+(CVX:US)’s Richmond oil refinery in California pushed gasoline prices higher today as it disrupted fuel output at the state’s third-largest crude- processing plant.

 Chevron’s 240,000-barrel-a-day refinery shut its only crude unit after the fire yesterday, Heather Kulp, a Richmond-based spokeswoman for Chevron, said today.
 The fire is out, she said, and the plant is maintaining a small controlled burn at the crude unit to relieve pressure.
 Other units are operating at unknown levels, Kulp said.